mosdef-hub/mbuild/docs/getting_started/writers/writers.rst

 Compound, the mBuild internal writers will also write angle and dihedral information to the file in addition to labelling atoms by the atom types specified by the force field.
-The CHARMM-style GOMC writers are the exception to this default rule since they need a force field to build the files, as the files depend on the force field parameters (Example: charge and MW in the PSF files).
+The CHARMM-style GOMC writers are the exception to this default rule since they need a force field to build the files, as these files depend on the force field parameters (Example: charge and MW in the PSF files).

 The simulation engine writers that use mBuild or are contained in the mBuild software: